RiChrisMurphy/gatsby-test/README.md

 - Fully customisable
 - Rich embeds and live code editor using MDX
 - Easy deployment: Deploy on Netlify / Now.sh / Docker
+- Ability to add custom components in to be used in markdown (see src/components/mdxComponents)

 ## 🚀 Quickstart